 Please note, only a small selection of recent publications and activities are listed below.

-Professor Thomas Faunce is an expert in medical law, public health law and nanotechnology regulation, as well as the impact on those areas of trade and investment agreements; areas where he has been awarded five Australian Research Council (ARC) Discovery grants.
-He has published 4 books, over 40 book chapters and over 150 refereed articles in those areas.
+Professor Thomas Faunce is an expert in medical law, public health law and nanotechnology regulation, as well as the impact on those areas of trade and investment agreements; areas where he has been awarded five Australian Research Council (ARC) Discovery grants and a Future Fellowship.
+He has published 5 books, over 50 book chapters and over 200 refereed articles in those areas.

 Thomas was awarded an ARC Future Fellowship to investigate how nanotechnology could help solve the great public health and environmental problems of our time.
 This has led him to research governance issues surrounding the globalisation of artificial photosynthesis to make every road, house and vehicle on the earth’s surface make renewable fuel and fertilizer.
 This is achieved by using sunlight to split water into hydrogen and oxygen while absorbing atmospheric nitrogen and carbon dioxide.
 His research here is focused on developing a Global Project on Artificial Photosynthesis to help promote environmental sustainability.
 Thomas has coordinated major international conferences on these themes.